OuhscBbmc/data-science-practices-1/ch-workstation.md

 * **[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/)** is necessary to build some packages in development hosted on GitHub. {added Feb 2017}

 * **[Notepad++](http://notepad-plus-plus.org/)** is a text editor that allows you look at the raw text files, such as code and CSVs.
-For CSVs and other data files, it's helpful when troubleshooting (instead of looking at the file through Excel, which masks & causes some issues).  {added Sept 2012}
+For CSVs and other data files, it is helpful when troubleshooting (instead of looking at the file through Excel, which masks & causes some issues).  {added Sept 2012}

 * **[Atom](https://atom.io/)** is a text editor, similar to Notepad++.
 Notepad++ appears more efficient opening large CSVs.
 Atom is better suited when editing a lot of files in a repository.
 For finding and replacing across a lot of files, it is superior to Notepad++ and RStudio; it permits regexes and has a great GUI preview of the potential replacements.